-How We Hear: the Behind Ears Hearing
+How We Hear: Understanding the Science Behind Ears Hearing

 Our ears are incredibly complex and sophisticated organs that are capable of perceiving sound.
 But how exactly do they work?
 This article will look at the science behind how we hear, and explain how sound travels through the ear and is then interpreted by the brain.